INurtureStudent/Face-Recognition-using-TensorFlow/README.md

 # Face-Recognition-using-TensorFlow
 # Description
 This project implements a real-time face recognition system using TensorFlow and OpenCV.
-The system utilizes a pre-trained convolutional neural network (CNN) model to identify and recognize faces from a live webcam feed.
+The system utilizes a pre-trained haarcascade model to identify and recognize faces in real-time.
 This repository contains all the necessary code, model, and resources to set up and run the face recognition system on your local machine.

 # Features
 Real-Time Face Detection: Detects faces in real-time using OpenCV's Haar Cascade Classifier.